 Avoid Napa Valley on the weekends: Dealing with crowds is hard enough but is even harder with kids.
 Napa Valley tends to be very crowded on weekends but is better in the low season (December-February).
 Try weekdays or late afternoons-evenings on the weekends.

 Always have a backup plan: When we saw that our lunch choice was not going to work, we needed a quick alternative.
 Fortunately, I knew Tra Vigne, and it happened to be very close by, but this reminded me of the importance of having a second choice for every activity.

 Don’t wait to eat until the last minute: This happens too often when we travel.
 We get busy and stop to eat only when we feel like we can’t wait any longer.
 Hunger makes cranky adults and cranky kids, leading to less-than-fun eating experiences.
 Lunch on the road should be fun!

 Pack for the worst: Don’t forget the bag of essentials that should always go with traveling families: a change of clothes, extra snacks, treats for emergencies, baby wipes, and distractions such as an iPad, new book, kids magazines, or a pouch of tiny animals to play with in the car.

 The good news is despite a few bumps in the road that day, my kids loved this day trip and have been talking about the geyser almost every day.
 Any travel lessons you’ve learned lately or tips for successful day trips with kids?

-For more about Napa Valley, check out my collections of travel highlights on AFAR.com: The Best Places to Taste Wine in Napa Valley and The Best Places to Eat in Napa Valley and browse posts about Napa Valley right here on my blog.
+For more about Napa Valley, check out my A 3-Day Itinerary for Napa Valley, now available on Amazon, collections of travel highlights on AFAR.com: The Best Places to Taste Wine in Napa Valley and The Best Places to Eat in Napa Valley and browse posts about Napa Valley right here on my blog.